Symyon/react-native-flip-card/README.md

 **Example:** for a 200ms linear animation, `customAnimation={(value, toValue) => Animated.timing(value, { toValue, duration: 200, useNativeDriver: true })}`

+contentSwitchTime(number) `Default:120`
+---
+If you use a custom animation, the content fliping time should be adjusted due to custom animation time or the custom animation curve, which may not be symetrical.
+Default 120 was kept in case you use the default spring animation.

 Credits
 ===
 Inspired by [react-flipcard](https://github.com/mzabriskie/react-flipcard)